 - Next, select the sheet where you wish the hyperlink to jump to.

 - Click OK.

 This creates a hyperlink.
 Click on it to go to the selected reference.

 Note that when you hover over the cell, the entire cell path and filename are shown, even though the linked cell is in the same file.

 Move to a Row in Google Sheets

-Google Sheets doesn’t have the Go To functionality, but you can use the name box to Move to a cell or row.
-It works exactly the same way as in Excel.
-You can also use the Control, Home, End and Arrow keys to move around your worksheet.
+Google Sheets doesn’t have “Go To,” but you can use the name box to move to a cell or row.
+It works exactly the same way as it does in Excel.
+You can also use the CTRL, HOME, END, and arrow keys to move around your worksheet.